Long-Term Care Planning

 Planning Ahead: Documenting Wishes and Needs

 Self-determination and control is the goal in a successful long-term care plan for the later years, but they may not always be possible.
 Planning ahead can ensure that your wishes are carried out by your appointed agent.
 When well-informed and equipped with good legal tools your representative can make sure this will happen.

 Options For Financial Security

-Living longer means that you may have to plan more carefully for financial security.
-We can create a plan to better cover extraordinary medical and living expenses, such as home care services, assisted living facilities, nursing homes or other long-term care arrangements.
+Living longer means that you may have to plan more carefully for your financial security.
+Our firm can create a plan to better cover extraordinary medical and living expenses, such as home care services, assisted living facilities, nursing homes or other long-term care arrangements.
 These expenses may be paid for in various ways, including:

 - Private payment/family savings